MalgiGie/kmeans-project/README.md

-This is an application created in 2023 to compare clustering methods in the Artificial Intelligence course in the fourth semester.
+This is an application created in 2023 to compare clustering methods as part of a project in the fourth semester of studies.